Pain associated with the use of computers and other digital devices is now a common occurrence.

 Create posters showing easy stretches that can be placed wherever people find themselves standing for a moment, eg, at the kettle, by the photocopier, in the loo cubicles.
 This way, employees will get the idea to stretch and move every chance they get.
 Bob Anderson’s Stretching contains easy-to-follow images of stretches for a variety of scenarios, including the office.
 Or download these free posters to get people thinking about stretching and moving.

 Movement during the workday doesn’t have to be strenuous; it just needs to be done often.
-New research shows that even if someone does strenuous exercise for one hour every day, it won’t be enough to beat the ill effects of sitting for the rest of that day.
+Research shows that even if someone does strenuous exercise for one hour every day, it won’t be enough to beat the ill effects of sitting for the rest of that day.

 Standardising email responses and having devices remember passwords when it’s safe can also reduce keystrokes.
 Voice activation tools can be used too to minimise hand/arm movements too.